Beamanator/Just-To-Learn/react/NinjaAppFolder/marioplan/README.md

 13. Create Cloud Functions
     - First test out default function (hello world)
         - `firebase deploy --only functions` -> only deploys firebase functions (from `/functions` dir) to Firebase - nothing from `/dist` yet.
+    - Decide which triggers we will need for notifications
+        - New project (new document)
+        - New user signs up (using auth)

 ## Some errors i hit along the way:
 1. `Error with profile listener: Missing or insufficient permissions.
 Error: Missing or insufficient permissions.`